 Next we took our carts outside and had races to see which one pulled the best when going uphill.

 The kids also tried sending them back downhill, but the slope was too much for the motors and most of the carts flew to the end straining the engines.

 The students experimented with different sleds, and discussed how much weight they could pull, along with ways to make them easier for the carts to haul.

 Here’s a fun little video of some of our experiments in action!
 You can hear the students coming up with ideas on how to resolve issues as they arose, and how to make the carts do better.

-The hardest part for me is to just stay quiet and let the students resolve issues on their own!
+The hardest part for me is to stay quiet and let the students resolve issues independently!
 If everyone is stumped the moms will give a few hints as to how to fix a problem, but honestly we try to just sit back and let them figure it out on their own.

-Their final model had 3 carts all together.
+Their final model had 3 carts altogether.
 And yes, they were able to pull the heavy load, but the front car veered to one side.
 So their solution was to add in a long bar to hold the front car onto the back two, thereby holding it steady.